Becklyn/RouteTreeBundle/README.md

 route:
     options:
         page_tree:
             parent:     homepage       # the name of the parent node
-            is_root: true           # whether this is a root node
+            is_root:    false          # whether this is a root node
             title:      "abc"          # (optional) title of the node
-            hidden:  true           # (optional) whether the node should be hidden when rendering
+            hidden:     false          # (optional) whether the node should be hidden when rendering
+            parameters: {}             # the default values for the parameters
 ```

 Either `parent` or `is_root` (must be `true`) must be set.